What is the common cold? When do antibiotics work?

 Colds usually get better on their own.
 Your healthcare provider or pharmacist can recommend over-the-counter medications for your symptoms.
 Use the medicine as directed and follow the age guidelines.
 Children under a certain age should not take many of the available over-the-counter products.

 Remember, antibiotics — which kill bacteria — will not cure the common cold, which is caused by viruses.
-Antibiotics could lead to unpleasant side effects, unnecessary costs and a potentially life-threatening diarrheal illness known as Clostridium difficile infection.
+Antibiotics could lead to unpleasant side effects, unnecessary costs and a potentially life-threatening illness with severe diarrhea known as Clostridium difficile infection.

 How do you prevent the common cold?

 - Wash your hands often.
-Either soap and water adn alcohol-based hand gels are effective.
+Either soap and water or alcohol-based hand gels are effective.

 - Avoid close contact with those who have upper respiratory infections.